How to Choose a Bitcoin Wallet?

 Mobile wallets.
 Mobile wallets, like desktop ones, are software wallets.
 Unlike desktop Bitcoin wallets though, they are significantly smaller and simpler.
 They serve as a convenient on-the-go wallet for daily usage.

 Paper wallets.
 Paper wallets are generally classified as cold storage.
 The term “paper wallet” generally refers to a physical copy or paper print of your public and private keys.
-Other times it means software used to generate a pair of keys along with digital file for printing.
+Other times it means software used to generate a pair of keys along with a digital file for printing.
 Whichever the case, paper wallets can grant you a relatively high level of security.
 You can use Bitcoin Paper Wallet Generator to generate a paper wallet for Bitcoin.

 The main risk that comes with Bitcoin paper wallet is that it may not be durable enough, so you should consider its storage conditions before making one.